Localization of Gravitino Field on Thin Branes: Acknowledgments

 \section{Acknowledgments}

 We would like to thank Dr. Yuan Zhong for helpful discussion.
-This work was supported by the National Natural Science Foundation of China (Grant No. 10905027, No. 11375075, and No. 11522541).
+This work was supported by the National Natural Science Foundation of China (Grant No. 11522541, No. 11375075, and No. 10905027) and the Fundamental Research Funds for the Central Universities (Grant No. lzujbky-2016-k04).
 Y. Zhong was supported by the scholarship granted by the Chinese Scholarship Council (CSC).